WebAssembly/WASI/docs/Capabilities.md

 In short, link-time capabilities are functions that you can import that do things.

-They're called link-time capabilities, because the exports that satisfy the imports are chosen at link time.
+They're called link-time capabilities because the exports that satisfy the imports are chosen at link time.
 And if someone wants to virtualize those capabilities, or attenuate them to provide a restricted functionality, they may use a component that provides the needed exports and link them in